EGI-Federation/fedcloud-vm-monitoring/README.md

 for the requests library:

 <pre>
-]$ python providers-settings.py
+]$ python3 providers-settings.py

 Configuring providers settings in progress...
 This operation may take time.
 Please wait!
 Fetching the providers endpoints from the EGI GOCDB

+- Fetching metadata from IFCA-LCG2
+- The SSL host certificate of the server is valid

+- Get the list of projects *supported* by the provider
-- No.5 project(s) supported by the provider: IFCA-LCG2
+- No.7 tenant(s) supported by the resource provider: IFCA-LCG2
-(True, u'VO:vo.nextgeoss.eu')
-(False, u'VO:vo.mrilab.es')
-(True, u'VO:vo.access.egi.eu')
+True VO:vo.nextgeoss.eu
+True VO:acc-comp.egi.eu
+False VO:vo.mrilab.es
+True VO:openrisknet.eu
+True VO:vo.access.egi.eu
+True VO:enmr.eu
+True VO:training.egi.eu
-- Project tenant published by the provider.
+- Tenant published by the resource provider.

-(True, u'VO:enmr.eu')
-(True, u'VO:training.egi.eu')
+- Fetching metadata from IN2P3-IRES
+- The SSL host certificate of the server is valid

+- Get the list of projects *supported* by the provider
-- No.3 project(s) supported by the provider: IN2P3-IRES
+- No.3 tenant(s) supported by the resource provider: IN2P3-IRES
-(True, u'EGI_biomed')
-(True, u'EGI_access')
-- Project tenant published by the provider.
-(True, u'EGI_FCTF')
+True EGI_biomed
+True EGI_access
+True EGI_FCTF

 [..]
 Saving providers settings [DONE]
 </pre>